 For more information on AIP, please see the acute porphyrias FAQs.

 Variegate porphyria is an INHERITED condition.
 It is passed on from generation to generation in what is called an autosomal dominant pattern.
 This means that it may be passed on from parents to their children; there is a 50% chance that an affected parent will pass the affected gene to each of their children.
 Both boys and girls stand an equal chance of being affected.
 The 50% chance of being affected is the same even if the affected person has never had any symptoms of porphyria.
 Thus, the disease often appears to have skipped a generation.
-(Please see our Testing and Inheritance page and handy testing leaflet for more information.)
+(Please see our Testing and Inheritance page for more information.)

 Attacks are uncommon and often difficult to diagnose.
 In addition to acute symptoms, in VP the skin may also be affected.
 VP may cause areas of skin exposed to sunlight to become fragile, leading to blistering — skin should therefore be protected.
 In VP, the skin changes and acute attacks may occur at different times.